 The tears just kept flooding my eyes, but I suddenly felt an enormous Peace come over me.
 The Divine spirit was with me in that exact moment and has never left me since.
 I was the least sober person in the room, but those people made me feel like I was the most special person in the world.
 I will never forget the love and support I felt that night.
 What a true miracle that was!

 What it's like today?

-By the Grace of God, I have been clean and sober from this day on, June 13, 2014, and I am forever grateful to AA.
+By Divine Grace, I have been clean and sober from this day on, June 13, 2014, and I am forever grateful to AA and my sober community.
 I truly believe that my recovery was miraculous.
 It has changed my life for the better; I am now a respected member of my family and an inspiration to most people.
 My mother is often shocked and at awe about the things people say about me, her daughter.

 I now live my life in service of others, giving back what I have been so blessed to receive.

 I have authentic relationships and genuine friends.
 My spiritual life comes first; Love, compassion and kindness is my code.
 I always loved being around people.
 Now, that I have a clear mind with a real purpose and direction in life, I get to help people in the most positive, impactful way.